 - A land site on which to place the manufactured home

 Keep in mind, though, that not all lenders issue loans on manufactured homes equally.
 Some require that the home be placed on a permanent foundation, that the owner owns the land on which it sits, and other requirements.

 If you’re thinking of buying a manufactured home, let your lender know that’s the kind of property you’re looking at and ask about their specific requirements.

 If that lender can’t issue the loan, keep trying until you find a lender that can.

 When you hear the term “manufactured home,” you might think of traditional single-wide or double-wide trailers.
+Single-wide mobile homes are typically 18 feet wide and towed onsite in one piece.
+Double-wide mobile homes are towed trailers joined together and are typically wider.
 You can purchase those using an FHA loan, but the definition of a manufactured home is actually broader than that — and so are your homebuying options.

 |The U.S. Department of Housing and Urban Development (HUD), which oversees the FHA, defines a manufactured home as a “transportable structure, comprised of one or more modules, each built on a permanent chassis, with or without a permanent foundation, designed for occupancy as a principal residence by a single family.”|